 How to Rip DVDs with VLC & VLC Ripping Errors Troubleshooting

-★ Open the software (which version to get?
+★ Open the software VLC (which version to get?
 VLC versions vary in the security)

-★ Load the disc (libdvdcss won't read all discs)
+★ Load the source DVD into VLC (libdvdcss won't read all discs)

-★ Set the settings for the output file (but the DVD title & subtitles are difficult to handle with)
+★ Set the VLC DVD ripping settings (but the DVD title & subtitles are difficult to handle with)

-★ And start the process (what about the DVD ripping freezes/MP4 rip crashes...)
+★ And start to rip (what about issues like VLC DVD ripping freezes/MP4 rip crashes...)

 ... and there is no mention about how to troubleshoot any bad VLC ripping outputs (e.g., A/V out of sync, no audio, choppy, etc.).
-VLC is a video player rather than a ripper, the easy steps won't rip DVDs as easy.
+As VLC is primarily a video player, not a dedicated ripper, the simple steps may not yield efficient DVD ripping results.
 If you follow a tutorial like that, expect time waste on troubleshooting.
-Here we cover every detail to rip DVD using VLC on PC or Mac and fixes to most possible VLC DVD ripping errors.
+Here we will provide comprehensive instructions on how to rip DVDs using VLC on both PC and Mac, along with solutions to address most common VLC DVD ripping errors.

 How to Rip DVD with VLC: